H.R. 4973: Fulbright Teacher’s Loan Forgiveness Act

 Referred to the House Committee on Education and Workforce.

-Fulbright service counts toward loan forgiveness
+Your Fulbright year should count toward loan forgiveness

 Why it matters

-What does H.R.
-4973 do?
+What H.R.
+4973 actually does.

 1